-Extra large, cup-like flowers in shades of orange, red, pink and yellow bloom in mid season on strong stems up to 30 inches tall.
+Extra large, cup-like flowers in shades of orange, red, pink and yellow tulip blooms in mid season on strong stems up to 30 inches tall.
 Tulips in this category last for years longer than many of their peers.

 Also tall atop 30-inch stems, tulips in the single late category have oval to square-shaped flowers late in the season and come in a wide range of colors.

 The petals on this type are long and pointed, arching outward like a lily.
-Grown in colors of red, white, pink, and purple, some cultivars have bi-color edges.
+This type of tulip is grown in shades of red, white, pink, and purple.
+Some cultivars have bi-color edges.
 Lily flowered tulips can reach heights of up to three feet and bloom mid to late season.

 Stem lengths vary in this category, but all have petals in single form with a feathery or fringy edge.
 They bloom mid to late season.

 Tulips in this category have striking green streaks or markings on their petals and bloom for an exceptionally long time.
 There are only 50 or so viridiflora varieties, making them a unique addition to the late spring garden.